Horwich Parkway railway station

 Horwich Parkway is a railway station serving the town of Horwich and suburb of Middlebrook in Greater Manchester, England.
 The station is 16+1/4 mi north west of Manchester Piccadilly on the Manchester to Preston line.
 The station is close to Junction 6 of the M61 motorway.
 It has digital information displays.

-Rail services are operated by Northern Trains.
 Horwich Parkway opened on 2 July 1999.
-It is the only railway station owned and managed by TfGM.
 A ticket office was built in 2007 and car parking provision has been expanded on several occasions.
 A wind turbine was built in 2012 and the station is powered by green energy.
 Horwich Parkway is the railway station for the Toughsheet Community Stadium, home of Bolton Wanderers F.C.

-On 1 February 2021, management of the station was transferred from Northern Trains to Transport for Greater Manchester.
+Rail services are operated by Northern Trains.
+On 1 February 2021, management of the station was transferred from Northern Trains to Transport for Greater Manchester (TfGM).
+It is the only railway station owned and managed by TfGM.